On New Bulk Singularity Structures, RR Couplings in Asymmetric Picture and Their All Order $\alpha'$ Corrections: Introduction

 In the next sections we perform the entire analysis of a five point function of a C-field with three transverse scalar fields in zero picture, that is , we deal with $<V_{C^{-2}} V_{\phi^0} V_{\phi^0} V_{\phi^0}>$.
 We also compare the exact form of the S-matrix in asymmetric picture with its own result in symmetric picture $<V_{C^{-1}} V_{\phi^{-1}} V_{\phi^0} V_{\phi^0}>$ at both level of contact interaction and singularity structures.
 We obtain various new contact interactions as well as two kinds of new bulk singularity structures with various new couplings in $<V_{C^{-2}} V_{\phi^0} V_{\phi^0} V_{\phi^0}>$ which are not appeared in $<V_{C^{-1}} V_{\phi^{-1}} V_{\phi^0} V_{\phi^0}>$.

 .1in

 These two different kinds of bulk singularity structures of string amplitude are $t,s,u$ as well as $(t+s+u)$-channels bulk singularity structures that can just be explored in an asymmetric picture of the amplitude.
-These bulk singularity structures carry momentum of RR in transverse directions which are related to winding modes, however, winding modes are not inserted in vertex of RR in symmetric picture in ten dimension.
-Hence it makes sense to have these new bulk singularities as well as new couplings just in asymmetric picture of the amplitude.
+These bulk singularity structures carry momentum of RR in transverse directions ( that is, $p^i, p^j, p^k$ terms).
+Note that these terms could have been derived if winding modes ($w^i, w^j, w^k$ terms) were allowed in the vertex operator of RR.
+However, in the vertex of RR in ten dimensions of spacetime there are no winding modes in both symmetric and asymmetric picture of RR.
+Indeed these terms of the amplitude whose momenta of RR are carried in transverse direction cannot be obtained even by T-duality transformation in flat ten dimensions of space-time.
+Hence the presence of RR makes computations complicated as was explained in \cite{Hatefi:2012ve,Park:2008sg}.
+Hence we just explore these new bulk singularities as well as new couplings in asymmetric picture of the amplitude.
 Indeed we are also able to produce these two different bulk singularity structures of string amplitude in field theory by taking into account various new couplings in effective field theory side as well. .1in

 We also generalize all order $\alpha'$ higher derivative corrections to those new couplings that are appeared in an asymmetric picture of the amplitude. .1in

 The important point must be noted.
 These new couplings are discovered by just scattering amplitude formalism in an antisymmetric picture and not any other tools such as T-duality can be employed to get to these couplings.
 Because these new couplings carry momentum of RR in transverse (or bulk) directions, while winding modes are not embedded in ten dimension of RR vertex operator.
 We then construct all order bulk singularity structures of $t,s,u, (t+s+u)$ channels in an EFT where the universal conjecture of corrections \cite{Hatefi:2012rx} plays the fundamental ingredient in producing all the infinite singularity structures.